What You Need To Know About This Revolutionary “Old” Way To Clean Up Pollution

 Bioremediation By OPG+

-An example of biostimulation, OPG+ service and product does not introduce
+An example of biostimulation, OPG+ cleanup formula does not introduce

 any new microorganisms to the environment.
 Rather, it sparks the rapid growth of the native bacteria that are already present.
 The OPG+ formula uses plant enzymes to help the bacteria use hazardous waste as food.
 The molecules of the spill are broken down into smaller, “bite-sized” pieces for the microbes.
 At the same time, the special blend of nutrients encourages the helpful bacteria to thrive.